PaulBouchier/six_can/aider_six_can_runner.md

     main()
 ```

-### Nav2pose use example
+### Nav2Pose use example

 /read-only 'six_can/nav2pose.py'

-This file's main() shows how to use the Nav2pose class, which uses ROS
+This file's main() shows how to use the Nav2Pose class, which uses ROS
 Nav2 navigation to drive the robot to the requested pose.
 Note that
 Nav2pose is not a ROS Node, so do not pass a node to its constructor.

 ## Mid-level Objective

-Create a state machine which performs the steps below using these resources:
+Create a routine which moves cans to the goal using these steps:
-- The Nav2pose class is called to perform driving tasks
-- The ROS2 message '/goal_can_pos' with message type 'geometry_msgs/msg/PointStamped'
-contains the position of the nearest can.
-Only cans inside the arena shall be considered
-as targets.
-- Cans are inside the arena if their x and y pose locations are greater than zero
-and

-The strategy to be used to move the cans to the goal shall be:

 1. Read and parse the yaml file containing the list of search poses
 2. Drive from the start position to the next search pose